vanceeasleaf/xy/readme.md

 # XYmodel and ISING model
-Simulation of XYmodel and ISING model of graphene-like lattice with Metropolis Mente Carlo
+Simulation of XYmodel and ISING model of graphene-like lattice with Metropolis Monte Carlo

 > @Authour Yang Zhou